6 ingredients to incorporate into your skin care routine

 - Daily moisturizer with sunscreen.
 This cannot be emphasized enough!
-The sun’s harmful ultraviolet rays can damage the skin year around leading to accelerated photoaging and skin cancer development.
+The sun’s harmful ultraviolet rays can damage the skin year-round leading to accelerated photoaging and skin cancer development.
 Ideally, the sunscreen component should cover a broad spectrum and have an SPF of at least 30.
-If you tend to have more sensitive skin, look for products containing mineral ingredients such as zinc oxide or titatnium oxide.
+If you tend to have more sensitive skin, look for products containing mineral ingredients such as zinc oxide or titanium oxide.
 These minerals form a physical barrier to the sun reflecting the sun’s rays instead of absorbing them.
-Mineral based sunscreens tend to be less irritating then chemical blockers.
+Mineral-based sunscreens tend to be less irritating than chemical blockers.
 I like Skin Medica’s Total Defense and Repair and Elta MD’s UV Clear.
-These are not too thick and apply elegantly under make up.
+These are not too thick and apply elegantly under makeup.

 - Retinols.
-These are vitamin A derived creams that promote collagen synthesis, encourages faster turnover of cells, evens out skin tone, and improves the overall texture of the skin.
+These are vitamin A-derived creams that promote collagen synthesis, encourage faster turnover of cells, evens out skin tone, and improves the overall texture of the skin.
 Retinols have been around for decades with loads of scientific evidence to support their use.
 Comparison studies to prescription retinoids have shown the same efficacy, and have the added benefit of increased tolerability.

 - Hyaluronic Acid.
 Hyaluronic Acid is a natural component of the dermis that can bind up to 1000 times its weight in water.
 When applied topically, it helps to pull water into the skin.
 This leads to a slight swelling of the top layer of the skin giving the skin a smoother, more youthful appearance with fewer fine lines and wrinkles.
 Suggested product: Skin Medica’s HA5.